cjiang2/VDCNN/README.md

 Tensorflow Implementation of Very Deep Convolutional Neural Network for Text Classification.

 ## Note
-This project is a simple Tensorflow implementation of VDCNN model proposed by Conneau et al. [Paper](https://arxiv.org/abs/1606.01781) for VDCNN.
+This repository is a simple Keras implementation of VDCNN model proposed by Conneau et al. [Paper](https://arxiv.org/abs/1606.01781) for VDCNN.

 Note: Temporal batch norm not implemented.
 "Temp batch norm applies same kind of regularization as batch norm, except that the activations in a mini-batch are jointly normalized over temporal instead of spatial locations."
 Right now this project is using regular Tensorflow batch normalization only.

 See another [VDCNN implementation in Pytorch](https://github.com/ArdalanM/nlp-benchmarks) if you feel more comfortable with Pytorch, in which the author is having detailed reproduced results as well.
+See the original [Tensorflow implementation](https://github.com/zonetrooper32/VDCNN/tree/tensorflow_version) as well.

 It should be noted that the VDCNN paper states that the implementation is done originally in Touch 7.